China stocks extend gains, buoyed by upbeat FX reserves, trade data

-SHANGHAI, June 8 China stocks extended gains on Thursday, with the blue-chip CSI300 index settling at a fresh six-month high, buoyed by stronger-than-expected foreign exchange and trade data.
+SHANGHAI, June 8 (Reuters) - China stocks extended gains on Thursday, with the blue-chip CSI300 index settling at a fresh six-month high, buoyed by stronger-than-expected foreign exchange and trade data.

 Chinese markets were also supported by signs of improved liquidity in the financial system and growing expectations that index publisher MSCI will decide to include Chinese A shares in its benchmark on June 20.